Lychee wine: Crushing

 After peeling, the lychees are lightly or fully crushed.
 Crushers usually consist of several stainless steel rollers and gaps.
 They can be adjusted to different modes, light, strong or no crushing, depending on the winemaker's preference.

 The mix of lychee fruit and juice is then transferred to a vessel, usually a tank made of stainless steel or glass for fermentation.

 Additions

 Sulfur dioxide is added when the lychee pulp is pumped to the containers.
-The addition rate varies from 0-100mg/L. The purpose of sulfur dioxide is to prevent oxidation and delay the onset of fermentation.
+The addition rate varies from 0–100 mg/L. The purpose of sulfur dioxide is to prevent oxidation and delay the onset of fermentation.

 Pectinase is added at this stage to improve the extraction of the color and flavor from the lychee and to facilitate pressing.
-The addition rate of macerating enzyme ranges from 80-120mg/L. According to the previous experiment, 0.2% activated liquid pectinase is usually the preferred reception.
+The addition rate of macerating enzyme ranges from 80–120 mg/L. According to the previous experiment, 0.2% activated liquid pectinase is usually the preferred reception.

 Tannin is the optional addition in the winemaking process.
 It can contribute to help stabilize color and prevent oxidation to remove the effects of rot.

 The sweetener may be added now, later or even not at all according to the preference of winemakers.